Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 Toggles Vivify On (off default) - will spam Vivify until you turn it off
 `/xxxxx AutoTarget`
 Toggles Auto Target On (off default)
+`/xxxxx SerenityManual`
+Toggles Serenity to be Manual (off default)
 `/xxxxx PhialManual`
 Toggles Phial of Serenity to be Manual (off default)
 `/xxxxx RacialManual`